2016 NCAA Division I men's basketball tournament: Tournament notes

 America East Conference champion Stony Brook and WAC champion Cal State Bakersfield made their first NCAA Tournament appearances in school history.

 Yale made its first NCAA appearance since 1962 as winners of the Ivy League, which, for the final time, did not stage a conference tournament.
 Of those that do hold a tournament, Horizon League champion Green Bay made its first appearance since 1996 and Oregon State made its first appearance since 1990.

 Yale also earned its first Tournament win in school history with a 79–75 win over Baylor.
 Hawaii likewise earned its first NCAA Tournament win by defeating California 77–66.
 Arkansas-Little Rock won its first Tournament game in 30 years and Middle Tennessee won its first Tournament game in 27 years.

 In the Midwest Region, No. 15 seed Middle Tennessee upset No. 2 seed Michigan State for just the eighth ever win for a No. 15 seed over a No. 2.
 More than one-third of ESPN Tournament Challenge brackets predicted Michigan State to make the Final Four.

 In the East Region, No. 14 seed Stephen F. Austin upset No. 3 seed West Virginia, marking the fourth straight tournament in which a No. 14 seed upset a No. 3 seed.

 By winning the Midwest Regional final, Syracuse became the first No. 10 seed in history to advance to the Final Four.
 However, six lower seeds, all No. 11, have advanced to that stage (in 1986, 2006, 2011, 2018, 2021, and 2024.

 Kansas extended its streak of consecutive tournament appearances to 27 in a row, making every NCAA Tournament dating back to 1990.
 This tied the record for most consecutive NCAA Tournament appearances held by North Carolina (1975–2001).

 This Tournament marked the first championship for Villanova in 31 years.
 It was also the first championship by a school without a Division I FBS football team since Connecticut in 1999.
 Villanova fields a Division I FCS football team, as did UConn before 2002.

 Upsets

 Per the NCAA, "Upsets are defined as when the winner of the game was seeded five or more places lower than the team it defeated."

-The 2016 tournament saw a total of 11 upsets; 8 of them were in the first round, 2 of them were in the second round, none in the Sweet Sixteen, and one in the Elite Eight.
+The 2016 tournament saw a total of 11 upsets, with eight in the first round, two in the second round, and one in the Elite Eight.